SkafteNicki/dtu_mlops/s7_deployment/cloud_deployment.md

     gcloud services enable run.googleapis.com
     ```

-3. Click the `Create Service` button which should bring you to a page similar to the one below
+3. Click the `Create Service` button which should bring you to a page similar to the one below.

     <figure markdown>
     ![Image](../figures/gcp_run.PNG){ width="1000" }